o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

 4. The collected file is stored
 5. A File collected object is put on a Kafka topic and is picked up by the PM Data Converter.
 6. The file data is read from the file store.
-7. A PM report in json format is stored.
+7. A PM report in json format is stored (compressed with gzip).
 8. A message (a Json object) indicating that a new PM report (in Json format) is available is put on a Kafka topic and is picked up by the PM Data Producer.
 9. The PM data producer reads the Json file
 10. The subscribed PM data is sent to the PM data consumers (over Kafka).
 An rApp may be a PM data consumer.